Carrie & Lowell

-Carrie & Lowell is the seventh studio album by American musician Sufjan Stevens.
+Carrie & Lowell is the seventh studio album by the American musician Sufjan Stevens.
 It was released on March 31, 2015, by Asthmatic Kitty.
-It is executively produced by Stevens, and features guest contributions from Thomas Bartlett, Sean Carey, Casey Foubert, Ben Lester, Nedelle Torrisi, and Laura Veirs.
+It was produced by Stevens, and features guest contributions from Thomas Bartlett, Sean Carey, Casey Foubert, Ben Lester, Nedelle Torrisi, and Laura Veirs.

-Unlike Stevens' previous album, the electronic The Age of Adz (2010), Carrie & Lowell features sparse instrumentation, with critics noting it as reminiscent of the performer's earlier indie folk-inspired material.
-Lyrically, the album sees him explore the fallout from the 2012 death of his mother Carrie, and the relationship between Stevens and Carrie’s second husband Lowell Brams, who helped Stevens found Asthmatic Kitty.
+Unlike Stevens' previous album, the electronic The Age of Adz (2010), Carrie & Lowell features sparse instrumentation.
+Music critics noted the album's instrumentation as being reminiscent of the performer's earlier indie folk–inspired material.
+Lyrically, the album sees him explore the fallout from the 2012 death of his mother Carrie, and the relationship between Stevens and Carrie's second husband Lowell Brams, who helped Stevens establish Asthmatic Kitty.

 Carrie & Lowell was supported by the lead singles "No Shade in the Shadow of the Cross" and "Should Have Known Better".
 The album saw word-of-mouth marketing through its one-week preview on NPR, and after the song "Death with Dignity" featured in the video games Life Is Strange 2 (2018) and The Awesome Adventures of Captain Spirit (2018).
 Stevens later supported the album through the Carrie & Lowell Tour, which spanned North America, Europe, and Australasia.

 Carrie & Lowell received immediate widespread critical success, with many labeling it Stevens' best, and it was routinely named among the best albums of 2015 in many publications' year-end lists.
 Commercially, Carrie & Lowell debuted and peaked at number ten on the US Billboard 200 with 53,000 equivalent album units, of which 51,000 came from pure sales; as of July 2015, the album has sold 105,000 units in the US, with almost half sold on vinyl.

-Recording
+Recording and background

 The songs on the album were recorded in 2014 at Stevens' office in Dumbo, Brooklyn and Pat Dillett's studio in Midtown Manhattan.
-Some of the songs were also recorded in Oregon, at Portland's Flora Recording & Playback and on an iPhone in a Klamath Falls hotel room.
+Some of the songs were also recorded in Oregon, at Portland's Flora Recording & Playback with Tucker Martine and on an iPhone in a Klamath Falls hotel room.
 A few songs were also tracked in Oklahoma, at Norman's Blackwatch Studios, and in Wisconsin, at Eau Claire's April Base Studios.
 The songs were inspired by the 2012 death of his mother, Carrie, and the family trips they took to Oregon in Stevens' childhood.
 Stevens' mother, who suffered from depression, schizophrenia, and substance abuse, abandoned him when he was a year old.
 According to Stevens, recording the album helped him come to terms with her death and provide closure.
 The album title also references his stepfather, Lowell, who helped co-found Stevens' record company Asthmatic Kitty.